basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

 * **LMESimulation_BinDescriptorFileKey.xlsx**: Documents the information in the bin descriptor file.
 This file is created during the LMESimulation_01_CreateBinDescriptorFile.m script.

 We also recommend adding the following subfolders for storing output files:

+* **01_MeanAmpOutput_PreMerge**: Contains each sample’s mean amplitude values per bin, channel, and subject.
+There is one file for each simulated sample and files are created by the simulateOneSample function.
+* **01_SubjectDataLog**: Contains each sample’s subject data log, which lists each subject’s assigned age group.
+There is one file for each simulated sample and files are created by the simulateOneSample function.
-* **MeanAmpOutput_Final**: Contains the formatted mean amplitude output files combining information from the MeanAmpOutput_PreMerge and SubjectDataLog folders.
+* **02_MeanAmpOutput_Final**: Contains the formatted mean amplitude output files combining information from the 01_MeanAmpOutput_PreMerge and 01_SubjectDataLog folders.
 There is one file for each simulated sample and files are created during the LMESimulation_03_OrganizeDataFiles.R script.
-* **MeanAmpOutput_PreMerge**: Contains each sample’s mean amplitude values per bin, channel, and subject.
-There is one file for each simulated sample and files are created by the simulateOneSample function.
-* **ModelOutput**: Contains the two output files created during the LMESimulation_04_ExtractModelOutput.R script for a specified missingness pattern (e.g., more missing data in later trials and in younger subjects).
+* **03_ModelOutput**: Contains the two output files created during the LMESimulation_04_ExtractModelOutput.R script for a specified missingness pattern (e.g., more missing data in later trials and in younger subjects).
   * The model output file contains the LME and ANOVA models’ estimated marginal means for each emotion condition and percentage of subjects with low trial-count.
 Results from all simulated samples are stored in one file.
   * The trial count file lists the number of remaining trials per subject and emotion condition after inducing missing trials.
 Trial counts for all simulated samples are stored in one file.
-* **SubjectDataLog**: Contains each sample’s subject data log, which lists each subject’s assigned age group.
-There is one file for each simulated sample and files are created by the simulateOneSample function.

 Examples of each output file are available here: [https://github.com/basclab/LME_MixedEffectsERPTutorial/tree/main/SimulationScripts/ExampleOutputFiles](https://github.com/basclab/LME_MixedEffectsERPTutorial/tree/main/SimulationScripts/ExampleOutputFiles)